-Report handed in 2019 15/1, 10.00 to Anders Ericsson or Philip Oppermann, both as a printed copy and electronically to anders.ericsson@solid.lth.se or philip.oppermann@solid.lth.se
+Report handed in 2020 13/1, 10.00 to Anders Ericsson, both as a printed copy and electronically to anders.ericsson@solid.lth.se

 The grading is then found as: 15-20 points result in grade 3, 20.1-25 points result in grade 4, 25.1-30 result in grade 5.
 Note that in addition to the two projects it will be required that you solve all the exercises on the homepage to pass the course, report to the problem session tutor when an exercise is finalized.